BBC pays 'substantial sum' to Princess Diana's private secretary | DW | 17.03.2022

 In it, Diana famously remarked, "There were three of us in this marriage, so it was a bit crowded."
 She was referring to Charles' relationship with his paramour, Camilla Parker-Bowles.

 Bashir and his producers used deceitful tactics to secure the explosive interview.
-Part of that effort included Bashir sharing fake bank statements with Princess Diana's brother suggesting her inner circle was paid to spy on her.
+Part of that effort included Bashir sharing fake bank statements with Princess Diana's brother suggesting her inner circle, including her aides, were paid to spy on her.

 Last year, Judge John Dyson issued a report that said Bashir engaged in "deceitful behavior" to land the interview.